Kysten A. Palmore

 If you feel that your civil rights have been violated, contact the American Civil Liberties Union.
 The ACLU handles cases that involve serious violations of civil liberties by the government.

-If the ACLU is unable to assist with your problem, there are other agencies that may be of help.
 The ACLU maintains an extensive list of legal resources including:

 - General assistance